Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Reformulation of the model

-We now assume that all single-attribute marginal utility functions are increasing concave.
-In this case, $\fV_C$ defined as in \eqref{set:fV_C} is the support set of the random vector $V$ of increments.
-In this section we substitute $\fV_C$ for $\fV$ in the ambiguity sets $\fP_A(\gamma)$ and $\fP_B(\alpha)$ given in \eqref{set:fP(bar V, S, gamma)} and \eqref{set:fP_B}.
-The following proposition reformulates (\ref{DPRO}) with the ambiguity set $\fP_A(\gamma)$ to a SOCP problem.
+We now turn to discuss the case that the random utility function of each single-attribute is concave.
+In this case, $\mathcal{V}_c$ defined as in \eqref{set:fV_C} is the support set of the random vector $V$ of increments.
+In this section we substitute $\mathcal{V}_c$ for $\mathcal{V}$ in the ambiguity set $\mathcal{P}_B(\alpha)$ given in \eqref{set:fP_B}.
+We discuss a reformulation of \ref{DUPRO} with the ambiguity set $\mathcal{P}_B(\alpha)$ in the proposition below.

-\begin{proposition} (\ref{DPRO}) with the ambiguity set $\fP_A(\gamma)$ is equivalent to
+\begin{proposition} \ref{DUPRO} with the ambiguity set $\mathcal{P}_B(\alpha)$ is equivalent to